-- Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational applications, this asset is read and written by the TSF.
+Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational in the partition), and the resource usage data (i.e. here partition resource usage data), SSP enforcement data.
+This asset can be treated and addressed by system applications.
+On behalf of user applications, this asset is read and written by the TSF.
 Explanatory Note 8: SSP enforcement data is data used by the TSF to enforce the SSP.
 For example, SSP enforcement data may contain page tables.
 User partition shapes can contain also other, security ir relevant data, e.g. information on optimising virtualised guests that is not security relevant.
 For each instantiation of this object, the TSF assigns a unique object identity (partition identity).
 Please note, that this asset is used by the TSF to enforce the SSP.
 7 Communication object resources (AS.COMMUN_OBJ_RES) Communication object resources are memory space.
-Resources are assigned according to the SSP.
-This asset can be consumed by subjects.
-Please note, that this asset is managed by the TSF to enforce the SSP. availability 8 Communication object shape (AS.COMMUN_OBJ_SHAPE) A communication object shape contains a set of security attributes according to the SSP assigned to a communication object, which links its communication object resources and its communication object content.
-A communication object shape contains, amongst other, a unique communication object identity and the resource usage data (i.e. here communication object resource usage data). confidentiality, integrity This asset can be addressed by system applications.
-For each instantiation of this object, the TSF assigns a unique object identity (communication object identity).
-Please note, that this asset is used by
+Resources are assigned according to the SSP. availability This asset can be consumed by subjects.
+Please note, that this asset is managed by the TSF to enforce the SSP.
+8 Communication object shape (AS.COMMUN_OBJ_SHAPE) A communication object shape contains a set of security attributes according to the SSP assigned to a communication object, which links its communication object resources and its communication object content.
+A communication object shape contains, amongst other, a unique communication object identity and the resource usage data (i.e. here communication object resource usage confidentiality, integrity